Charles III of Spain: Military conflicts

-The invasion of Algiers in 1775 was ordered by Charles, who was attempting to demonstrate to the Barbary States the power of the revitalized Spanish military after the disastrous Spanish experience in the Seven Years' War.
+The invasion of Regency and Kingdom of Algiers in 1775 was ordered by Charles, who was attempting to demonstrate to the Barbary States the power of the revitalised Spanish military after the poor performance of the Spanish troops in the Seven Years' War.
 The assault was also meant to demonstrate that Spain would defend its North African territories against any Ottoman or Moroccan encroachment.
+The invasion itself was an Algerian victory and costly, bloody, embarrassing Spanish failure.
+Yet the Spanish demonstration of a willingness to assert their interests by force if needs be, led to a definitive Treaty of Peace and Friendship between Ottomans and Spanish Empires in 1782 (inspired in the Neapolitan one achieved by Charles III before), which formally ended the Mediterranean theater of the Ottoman–Habsburg wars and the state of war between both monarchies since the times of Charles I of Spain.

 Continuing territorial disputes with Portugal led to the First Treaty of San Ildefonso, on 1 October 1777, in which Spain got Colonia del Sacramento, in present-day Uruguay, and the Misiones Orientales, in present-day Brazil, but not the western regions of Brazil, and also the Treaty of El Pardo, on 11 March 1778, in which Spain again conceded that Portuguese Brazil had expanded far west of the longitude specified in the Treaty of Tordesillas, and in return Portugal ceded present-day Equatorial Guinea to Spain.

 Concerns about the intrusions of British and Russian merchants into Spain's colonies in California prompted the extension of Franciscan missions to Alta California, as well as presidios.

-The rivalry with Britain also led him to support the American revolutionaries in their war of independence (1776-1783), despite his misgivings about the example it would set for Spain's overseas territories.
+The rivalry with Britain also led him to support the American revolutionaries in their war of independence (1776–1783), despite his misgivings about the example it would set for Spain's overseas territories.
 During the war, Spain recovered Menorca and West Florida in several military campaigns, but failed in their attempt to capture Gibraltar.
 Spanish military operations in West Florida and on the Mississippi River helped the Thirteen Colonies secure their southern and western frontiers during the war.
 The capture of Nassau in the Bahamas enabled Spain to also recover East Florida during peace negotiations.
 The Treaty of Paris of 1783 confirmed the recovery of the Floridas and Menorca and restricted the actions of British commercial interests in Central America.